nestjs/docs.nestjs.com/content/recipes/suites.md

 export class CatsModule {}
 ```

-The `HttpModule` and the `PrismaModule` are both exporting providers to the host module.
+Both the `HttpModule` and `PrismaModule` are exporting providers to the host module.

-#### Solitary Testing Example

-**Example: Testing `CatsHttpService`**

 Let's start by testing the `CatsHttpService` in isolation.
-This service fetches cat data from an API and logs the
+This service is responsible for fetching cat data from an API and logging the operation.
-operation:

 ```typescript
 @@filename(cats-http.service)